The Million Dollar Hotel: Release

-The film had an estimated budget of $8,000,000, but opened to only $29,483 in U.S. box office, with little more success in subsequent weeks or in other countries.

 Critical reception

-The Million Dollar Hotel received poor reviews, obtaining 25% on Rotten Tomatoes and 25 of 100 on Metacritic, despite winning the Silver Bear at the Berlin International Film Festival in 2000.
+The Million Dollar Hotel received generally negative reviews from critics.
+It holds a 25% approval rating on Rotten Tomatoes, based on 45 reviews, with an average rating of 4.4/10.
+It also holds a rating of 25 out of 100 on Metacritic, despite winning the Silver Bear at the Berlin International Film Festival in 2000.

 In an October 2000 press conference in Sydney, before the Australian release of the film, Mel Gibson said, "I thought it was as boring as a dog's ass."
 He later explained:

 It was at the end of a day where I had done 6,000 interviews, some guy was ragging on the film and it just slipped out.
 Later, I thought 'God, why did I say that?
 I'm an idiot!
 I produced this film.
 I'm distributing it!'
 It was pretty thoughtless of me, because a lot of people worked very hard on that film, and the fact is there are moments of genius in it.
 The soundtrack is by U2, and it's phenomenal.
 So I really regret saying that.
 I have written a lot of apology letters about it.